mtsuszycki/notifyme/README.md

 for each watched username.
 See notifyrc.sample below.

+It was written back in a day when working mostly via ssh on terminals on a busy server with hundreds of terminal users.
+Notifyme helped knowing when friends were opening/closing sessions

 You can run it just with command line arguments (see below) but if you want more flexibility then resource file should be created.
 In a resource file ($HOME/.notifyrc by default) you can specify